rogchap/rogchap.com/content/posts/mocking-grpc-in-go.md

 In the same way, we can we generate our own code by building a plugin for the protocol buffer compiler (protoc).

-The plugin we're creating is going to auto-generate gRPC response messages so that we can build a mock gRPC server.
+The plugin we're creating is going to auto-generate gRPC response messages so that we can build a mock gRPC server in Go (Golang).

 ## Goal
 Given the following `proto` file: